Aliases for KCNIP3 Gene

 GeneCards Summary for KCNIP3 Gene

-KCNIP3 (Kv Channel Interacting Protein 3, Calsenilin) is a Protein Coding gene.
-Among its related pathways are TSH signaling pathway and IL-3 Signaling Pathway.
-GO annotations related to this gene include calcium ion binding and protein C-terminus binding.
-An important paralog of this gene is HPCA.
+KCNIP3 (Potassium Voltage-Gated Channel Interacting Protein 3) is a Protein Coding gene.
+Diseases associated with KCNIP3 include Ceroid Lipofuscinosis, Neuronal, 3 and Diamond-Blackfan Anemia 10.
+Among its related pathways are Cardiac conduction and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transcription corepressor activity.
+An important paralog of this gene is KCNIP4.

 Calcium-dependent transcriptional repressor that binds to the DRE element of genes including PDYN and FOS.
 Affinity for DNA is reduced upon binding to calcium and enhanced by binding to magnesium.
 Seems to be involved in nociception (By similarity).